-A project for children with special needs, unique in Moyo District.
+A project for children with special needs, the only one of its characteristics in Moyo District and the Ugandan northern region.
 This is the outcome of a process started in 2016, after the visit of a couple of expatriate voluteers for the Vura Music Project (even prior to the creation of our NGO).
-In one of the regular visits the couple was doing to the Moyo Babies Home orphanage, the volunteers identified a girl called Manuela with evident signs of mental disability.
+In one of the regular visits the couple was doing to the Moyo Babies Home orphanage, the volunteers identified a girl called Manuela with evident signs of intellectual disability.

 After some deep analysis together with Moyo District authorities, Babies Home Management and other stakeholders out of Moyo, the decision was taken: A project to help children with special needs would be designed to help Manuela and many others like her.